-Jonathan Gray didn’t know what he wanted to with his life.
-A history major as an undergraduate, he was interested in law and business but wasn’t sure what his next step would be.
+A history major as an undergraduate, Jonathan Gray was interested in law and business but wasn’t sure what his next step would be.
 Tempted to get an M.B.A., he wanted to get a taste of Business School while working in the field before investing in an advanced degree.
 He opted for a non-degree program, the Certification of Professional Achievement in Business at Columbia’s School of Professional Studies.
 Here, he discusses his peripatetic career path, studying business alongside interning in the field, and the value of the business certification program at Columbia.

 You got the Certification of Professional Achievement in Business.
 What were you doing before you enrolled in that program?